 10 – Thou Shalt Conduct Competitive Analysis to Find Link Sources

 Nearly all webmasters worth their SEO salt can repeat standard link building methods from heart.
-There’s article marketing, guest posting, blog commenting, forum commenting and so on, and so forth.
+There’s article marketing, guest posting, blog commenting, forum commenting, and so on.

-But really, the method that’s overlooked most often when it comes to finding new backlink sources is a simple competitive analysis of your competitor’s backlink profile.
+But really, the method that’s overlooked most often when it comes to finding ways to build backlinks from new sources is a simple competitive analysis of your competitor’s backlink profile.
 This is unfortunate, as the data this type of analysis can yield can show you exactly how to beat these competing sites in the search engine results pages.

 To conduct a competitive analysis, use tools like Majestic SEO or the Open Site Explorer to see which sites are linking in to your competitors’ websites.
 Make a note of any link sources you haven’t already pursued for your own site, as well as your competitors’ weak points.
 For example, if you see a competitor who’s beating you in the SERPs but lacks a significant social media presence, consider beefing up your efforts in this area to see if doing so pushes you higher in the rankings.

 11 – Thou Shalt Measure the Impact of Link Building Efforts

 While building links of good quality should be a consistent part of any webmaster’s marketing strategy, it shouldn’t be entered into blindly.
 By taking the time to determine the impact of the backlinks you’ve created on your site’s SERPs rankings and overall traffic levels, you’ll be able to allocate future link building efforts in a way that’s most effective for your industry and its competitive landscape.